jbreckmckye/nortis/blog/README.md

 ## Writing my own PSX game

-I came to this from a very different perspective: a software engineer in 2024 who mostly worked on web applications.
+But I came to this from a very different perspective: a software engineer in 2024 who mostly worked on web applications.
 My professional experience had almost exclusively been in high level languages like JavaScript and Haskell; I'd done a little OpenGL work and C++, but modern C++ is practically a different language these days.